AndyReynolds1/Vagrant-Kubernetes-Cluster/README.md

 Kubernetes dashboard should be available at `https://192.168.1.180:3000`

-Admin token for logging into the dashboard will be output into the `token` file.
+Admin token for logging into the dashboard will be output into the `config/token` file.